Alert | State of Local Emergency in Effect

 • Is attached to a standard street light pole, traffic signal pole, or a City sign pole (except for posters).

-• Is attached on or within a plus 15 bridge, pedestrian walkway, or overpass.
+• Is attached to or within a plus 15 bridge, pedestrian walkway, or overpass.

 • Is attached to a sound wall.